Fiserv/firstvision-apac/docs/APIs/Card-Management/ApplePay-Push-Provisioning.md

 # ApplePay Push Provisioning

 This API is used for push provisioning of Visa Card.
-Card push provisioning refers to the creation of a secure digital copy of a pre-existing card (either physical or virtual).
-The "copy" is then added to a Apple Pay wallet.
+Card push provisioning refers to the creation of a secure digital copy of a preexisting card (either physical or virtual).
+The copy is then added to a Apple Pay wallet.

 ## Endpoint